B7-33 (6mg)

 • RXFP-3 receptor may play a role in circadian rhythm and sleep cycle regulation

-• RXFP-4 receptor has shown signs of affecting hunger hormone signaling cycles
+• RXFP-4 receptor has shown indications of affecting hunger hormone signaling cycles

-Due to the variety of receptors involved and such a wide range of biological impact, extensive research has been conducted on the relaxin protein and its analogues, such as B7-33 peptide, to fully understand their potential.
+Due to the variety of receptors involved and a wide range of biological impact, extensive research has been conducted on the relaxin protein and its analogs, such as the B7-33 peptide, to fully understand their potential.

 Overview

-B7-33 is a singular chain peptide, a smaller analogous derivative of the endogenous relaxin protein.(3) Typically, the relaxin peptide is composed of four components - a signal peptide, B chain, C chain, and COOH terminal.
+B7-33 is a singular chain peptide, a smaller analogous derivative of the endogenous relaxin protein.(3) Typically, the relaxin peptide comprises four components - a signal peptide, B chain, C chain, and COOH terminal.
 Several studies were conducted initially to replicate these peptide structures, however the researchers reported that results indicated it being highly insoluble and inactive.
-After extensive subsequent research, scientists modified the structure by producing B chain and elongating the COOH terminal, thereby forming the first ever soluble analogue - B7-33 peptide - in 2016.(3)
+After extensive subsequent research, scientists modified the structure by producing a B chain and elongating the COOH terminal, thereby forming the first-ever soluble analog - B7-33 peptide - in 2016.(3)

-Besides the structural difference, the peptide has some other variations from the endogenous proteins.
-B7-33 peptide has been suggested to act via pERK pathway instead of the cAMP pathway.
-H2-relaxin has been suggested to produce antifibrotic potential via cAMP pathway, which may potentially stimulate the formation of tumors.(1) Furthermore, the peptide may have a strong affinity towards the RXFP-1 receptors.
-The peptide appears to bind with these RXFP-1 receptors, stimulating pERK pathway, which then may lead to increased synthesis of MMP-2 matrix metalloproteinase chemicals.
-These chemicals then possibly inhibit the scarring of tissues, thereby preventing fibrosis.(1)
+Besides the structural difference, the peptide has other variations from the endogenous protein.
+B7-33 peptide has been suggested to act via the pERK pathway instead of the cAMP pathway.
+The pERK pathway is a signaling route within cells that may affect cell function, often related to cell growth and survival.
+In contrast, the cAMP pathway involves different cellular activities primarily related to energy balance and metabolism.
+H2-relaxin has been suggested to produce antifibrotic potential via the cAMP pathway, which may stimulate tumor formation.(1) Furthermore, the peptide may have a strong affinity towards the RXFP-1 receptors.
+The peptide appears to bind with these RXFP-1 receptors, stimulating the pERK pathway, which then may lead to increased synthesis of MMP-2 matrix metalloproteinase chemicals.
+MMP-2 is an enzyme that breaks down proteins and plays a crucial role in tissue remodeling and repair.
+These chemicals then possibly inhibit the scarring of tissues, thereby preventing fibrosis.(1) Fibrosis is considered the formation of excess fibrous connective tissue in an organ or tissue in a reparative or reactive process, which is associated with a loss of function.

 Research and Clinical Studies